-How to do this, might not be directly clear in the Add Account wizard in Outlook 2013 and previous, but luckily is much clearer in the new Add Account wizard in Outlook 2016, Outlook 2019 and Office 365.
+How to do this, might not be directly clear in the Add Account wizard in Outlook 2013 and previous, but luckily is much clearer in the new Add Account wizard in Outlook 2016, Outlook 2019 and Outlook for Microsoft 365.

 When you add a new account and your current username and email address is already filled out in the wizard, simply change the email address to the email address that you want to add and you’ll see a “Password” and “Retype Password” field appear.